Johanna Demetrakas / Lionel Soukaz / Jack Smith

 (1974, 47 min, Couleur)

-“In 1972, an exposure was created about which one spoke much: “Womanhouse”.
-Under the direction of Miriam Shapiro and Judy Chicago which became major figures of feminist art in the Seventies and Eighties (…), twenty-four women (whose Faith Wilding) arranged a house in Los Angeles.
-Space domestic becoming space of exposure, the distinction between public and private disappeared and conventions governing the representation flew in glares; the bathroom and the doll’s house became spaces of exposure “appropriate” to feminist art.
-“Womanhouse” encensait what was regarded as commonplace: the beauty products, the tampons, the household linen, the shower caps and the underclothing became highly artistic materials.
-All the media were interested in it, by often carrying out reports with feeling; the exposure brought the proof that feminist art had a public many and impassioned” Peggy Phelan, Art and Feminism, ED.
+“In 1972, a much talked-about exhibition was created: Womanhouse.
+Under the direction of Miriam Shapiro and Judy Chicago, who became major figures in feminist art in the 70s and 80s (…), twenty-four women (including Faith Wilding) set up a house in Los Angeles.
+As domestic space became exhibition space, the distinction between public and private disappeared and the conventions governing representation were shattered; the bathroom and the doll’s house became exhibition spaces “appropriate” for feminist art.
+“Womanhouse” celebrated what had been considered trivial: beauty products, tampons, linens, shower caps and underwear became highly artistic materials.
+All the media took an interest, often producing sensational reports; the exhibition proved that feminist art had a large and passionate audience” Peggy Phelan, Art and Feminism, ed.
 Phaidon.

 La marche gay by Lionel Soukaz

-“Lionel Soukaz is a rare author.
-He films without taboo, without concession.
-Child of May 68, he is that of the sexual release, the pleasure of living with excess his desires, drug, the sex.
-Sensitive witness of its time, that which films his/her friends, Guy Hocquenghem, Copi and the others less famous, films also the tragedy of the AIDS, of the meetings of Act Up to the white walls of the hospital.
-To speak about its style, its tone, his/her friend, the philosopher Rene Schérer, evokes “a despaired vitality”, Nicole Brenez, fighting experimental cinema, qualifies its cinema “of political Eros”. ” Aude Lavigne, France culture, 2002
+“Lionel Soukaz is a rare auteur.
+He films without taboos, without concessions.
+A child of May ’68, he is a man of sexual liberation, of the pleasure of living one’s desires to the full, with drugs and sex.
+A sensitive witness of his time, the man who filmed his friends Guy Hocquenghem, Copi and the less famous also filmed the tragedy of AIDS, from Act Up meetings to the white walls of the hospital.
+His friend, the philosopher René Schérer, describes his style and tone as “a desperate vitality”, while Nicole Brenez, a fighter for experimental cinema, describes his films as “political eros”.
+Aude Lavigne, France culture, 2002

 Flaming Creatures by Jack Smith